Salaried staff can use Tanda the same way your other Staff do, by being rostered on, applying for Leave, using the Time Clock and costed in Reporting.

 In the example above, the employee worked 37.5 hours, so their Cost remains the same as it's above the expected.

-If they worked 30 hours, their Salary cost would pro-rata.
+If they worked 30 hours (so less than expected), their Salary cost would pro-rata.
 This is because if a Salaried employee works less than their expected hours, you would expect this missing time to be allocated to Leave.

-When we then enter Leave, the Total Cost is the employee's normal Salaried amount:
+When we then enter Leave, the Total Cost is then back to the employee's normal Salaried amount:

 Another thing to keep in mind for Salaried staff, Tanda can only generate reporting if they’re rostered and have timesheets.
 If you don’t want your Salaried staff clocking-in but you want them included in your reports, you’ll have to manually enter a timesheet for them.